NaikAayush/mi/Assignment3/PESU-MI_1033_1459_1565/README.txt

 We have tried to mimic the PyTorch API of Sequential and Dense layers, Losses as well as optimizers.

 We believe this is a key feature of our implementation as it makes the code very modular and extensible.

-Along with this, we also implemented L2 regularization, LeakyReLU and momentum which are some more extra features we implemented.
+More extra features:
+ - L2 regularization
+ - LeakyReLU activation function
+ - Momentum in optimizer
+ - Modular code
+ - Well documented code (every function and class has docstrings)
+ - Speed (runs over 2000 epochs in a few seconds)

 Neural network:
  - Used np.einsum (Einstein summation) for matric manipulation